Carsonparker/guessing-game/README.md

 -The index.html file, which contains all of my html work.
 -the java-review.js file, which contains all of my JavaScript work.

+“I asked my dad for his best dad joke and he said, ‘You.’”